Here’s a few answers to some common questions:

 What kind of mattress should I get?

-Any queen will fit in a 5×8 or 5×10 (California King 6×12) we recommend a Spring Mattress (not memory foam, they collect moisture) about 6″ thick.
-There are several available online for around $200.
-They come shrink wrapped which makes it easy to install.
-If you go with a Tri-Fold Mattress (Mattress that folds into couch) we recommend going with a size smaller Full for 5×10 & 5×8, Queen for 6×12 so there’s room to maneuver it.
+A Queen Mattress will fit in a 5×8 and 5×10.
+The 6×12 fits a California King on the floor and a Full Size on the bunk.
+For the 6×12 bunk we recommend a Full Size 3″ thick memory foam topper instead of a mattress so the kids have the most headroom.
+For the floor we recommend a Spring Mattress (not memory foam, they collect moisture) about 6″ thick, there are several available online for around $200.
+If ordered online they come shrink wrapped which makes it easy to install.
+If you go with a Tri-Fold Mattress (Mattress that folds into couch) we recommend going with a size smaller (Full for 5×10 & 5×8, Queen for 6×12) so there’s room to maneuver it.

 What do we do for heat?